What Do You Think About Tying Knots?

 How often have we, as women, been lectured about the “appropriate age” of marriage?
 Family, relatives and even nosy neighbors neer stay aback when a woman turns 25.
 Societal rules have disjointed the two words ‘independent’ and ‘woman’.
 Whereas men are comparatively less pressurized to marry by 25.

-What’s hilarious that we tend to ‘blame’ it on western culture, the decision to adapt the career-before-marriage or no-marriage decision.
-These decisions are seen as a too modern, or new era, or Gen Y thought process, but the reality is this is nothing new.
-There were women whose names were written in history, successful, happy, and above all “unmarried.”
+What’s hilarious is that we tend to ‘blame’ it on the western culture, the decision to adopt the career-before-marriage or no-marriage at all.
+These decisions are seen as too modern, or contemporary, or a generation gap, but the reality is this is nothing new.
+“Unmarried”, happy and successful, these women glorified history with their talent.

 Six Women Who Broke the Monotony of Marriage

 Born in 1775, the queen of irony, an English author from the Georgian Era, was the seventh of eight children.
 She belonged to an era where writing was viewed as a man’s work, and most female authors wrote anonymously.
 Although she didn’t even earn as much as an average full-time fiction writer does in a year, she knew her career was the topmost priority.
 She was never married.

 Born in 1902, Barbara McClintock was a Nobel prize winner in Physiology.
 She never married, as she chose to devote her life to research instead.
 She was a careerist whose family had little money.
 They thought it was important for her to marry, and her research interest was viewed with skepticism.